juliafmorgado/30DaysOtel/week2/day9.md

    └─ order.created_id = "ord_12345"
 ```

-**Now when something goes wrong, you see exactly where.**
+**Now when something goes wrong, we see exactly where.**

 ---

 ## Advanced: Adding attributes conditionally

-Sometimes you only want to add attributes based on outcomes:
+Sometimes we only want to add attributes based on outcomes:

 ```javascript
 tracer.startActiveSpan('apply_discount', async (span) => {